Bram-Vonk/21_Spark/docs/_src/general.rst

 `Enexis <http://www.enexis.nl>`__ is a regulated regional distribution network operator (DNO) in the Netherlands, responsible for transporting electricity and gas to 2.6 million customers.

-Enexis aims to keep the delivery af gas and electricity reliable, affordable and sustainable for all its customers.
+Enexis aims to keep the delivery of gas and electricity reliable, affordable and sustainable for all its customers.

 About the current situation